 As an Amazon Associate I earn from qualifying purchases.
 This means that clicking on these Amazon links and making purchases is one way you can help our work.

-Here are some of the pictures we have taken over the last few days.
-As always, you can get these in real time by following us on Instagram. ____________________ Did you enjoy this post?
+Here are some pictures of our life on the mission field over the last two weeks.
+As always, subscribe to our Instagram account to get these in “real time”. ____________________ Did you enjoy this post?
 Consider making a donation to our ministry in Brazil.
 As an Amazon Associate I earn from qualifying purchases.
-This means that…
+This means…